decentralized-identity/labs-anonymous-multi-signature-verifiable-credentials/README.md

 ## 📦 Reference Implementation

-This repository provides a reference implementation of zkMAP (Zero-Knowledge Multi-party Approval Protocol), including core packages to make it easier to implement this protocol:
+This repository provides a reference implementation of zkMPA (Zero-Knowledge Multi-Party Approval), including core packages to make it easier to implement this protocol:

-- **Core packages** (`@zkmap/*`) provide reusable components and protocol implementation
+- **Core packages** (`@zkmpa/*`) provide reusable components and protocol implementation
 - **Protocol specification** documented in `./docs/README.md`
-- **Working demo** available in `./examples/zkmap-demo/`
+- **Working demo** available in `./examples/zkmpa-demo/`

-The zkMAP packages are designed to simplify the implementation of the protocol by handling complex cryptographic operations, DID document management, and verification workflows.
+The zkMPA packages are designed to simplify the implementation of the protocol by handling complex cryptographic operations, DID document management, and verification workflows.

 ## 🤝 Contributing